x-jesse/x-jesse/README.md

 ### Hi!
 Thanks for stopping by - have some snacks while you look around 🍿🍿🍿🫲😃

 - Hi, I'm Jesse 👋!
 I'm a mechatronics student with a passion for reinforcement learning and generative AI 😎.
 I've worked @ Loblaw, Rogers, Blackberry, & Geotab developing
-E2E automated solutions using Python, ML, and cloud technologies.
+E2E automated solutions using Python 🐍, ML 🤖, and cloud technologies ☁️.

 <!-- Here's some of my favourite projects over the years: